Right-of-Way / Road Crossing

 What is a right-of-way permit, and when should you obtain one?

 An individual or company must obtain a permit before performing any excavation or construction within the public right-of-way.
-The permit includes application guidelines, permit holder requirements, and other relevant information needed to complete the work in compliance with Parish standards.
+The permit includes application guidelines, permit holder requirements, and other information needed to complete the work in compliance with Parish standards.

 How to Submit Online